leslieDLcy/double_event_dataset/README.md

 ## Usage

-The generation of all waveforms is in the order of Gigabytes.
+Tha data size (skipping the generation of all artificial double events) is in the order of Gigabytes.
 Therefore, data must be downloaded and processed inplace.
+This program stores the URL of labelled waveforms and let the user manipulate them.

 Here a snippet of the functions to use in your code (you Python project, IPython in the terminal, Notebook and so on)